Code-Institute-Submissions/Milestone-project-4-hiking-blog_SEpResub/README.md

   ## Bugs along the way.

 - One major bug that I had was to set up for the automatic tests.
 The problem was that the tests needed to be done while connected to SQLite and not PostgreSQL.
 One way to solve this was to use the SQLite database when developing and PostgreSQL for the deployed site.
-This could be done with a if else statement in settings.py
+This could be done with a if else statement in settings.py.
+- Summernotes is using css in the html code wich lead to a errors in the html validation.
+This was solved by deleting summernotes.
+- Unauthoritised users could update and delete comments.
+This was used by using a if user == owner statement in the templates.

   ## Deployment